- Square Enix

 Game Works: Gradius I & III, Suikoden I & II, Tokimeki Memorial

-One of the initial composers at Konami, Miki Higashino's music came to prominence for the lively melodic score to the hit Arcade shooter Gradius.
+One of Konami's first composers, Miki Higashino was initially a part-time composer, but soon became an integral of their team.
+Her music came to prominence for the lively melodic score to the hit Arcade shooter Gradius.
 She developed her musicianship on subsequent efforts such as Yie Ar Kung Fu, Knightmare, Salamander, Gradius III, Teenage Mutant Ninja Turtles, Surprise Attack, and games for the Picmo Learning System.
+She later handled all composition and sound effects on Teenage Mutant Ninja Turtles: Tournament Fighters, Double Dribble, and Surprise Attack.